-Payment for hotel accommodations will be made after the trip in the form of reimbursement to the traveler as requested on an expense report in the TechWorks Employee Travel & Expense System.
+Payment for hotel accommodations will be made after the trip in the form of reimbursement to the Traveler as requested on a travel expense report.

 Claims for reimbursement should be reported by date, hotel name and amount for each day of lodging claimed.
-Lodging cannot be lumped together for a date range.

 Claims for reimbursement must be documented by a "paid" copy of the bill.
 Credit card receipts or canceled checks are not acceptable receipts.
-A travel advance can be obtained through GTRC for all lodging pre-paid by an employee.
+A travel advance can be obtained through Georgia Tech Research Corporation for all lodging pre-paid by an employee.